oliverjakobs/oliverjakobs.github.io/_posts/2020-09-27-generator-part1.md

 The 'generate' keyword is used to generate a function (or more).
 If 'generate' is followed by a specific keyword (for now only strings) a predefined function will be generated.
 E.g. 'generate strings' will generate two functions to allow the conversion from a string to an enum constant and back.
-If 'generate' is followed by an identifier the generator will generate a function (in this case the function declaration would be 'void RegisterComponents(Ecs* ecs);') which calls the function specified after the arrow operator ('->') for every element of the enum specified before the arrow.
+If 'generate' is followed by an identifier the generator will generate a function (in our case the function declaration would be 'void RegisterComponents(Ecs* ecs);') which calls the function specified after the arrow operator ('->') for every element of the enum specified before the arrow.

 In our example the generated function would be:

 {% highlight c linenos %}
 void RegisterComponents(Ecs* ecs)
 {